ferran-brianso/Getting_and_Cleaning_Data/CodeBook.md

 3.3* Renames the Y data set with these activity names: 'walking', 'walkingupstairs', 'walkingdownstairs', 'sitting', 'standing' and 'laying'.

-4.1* Merges X values, subjects and Y values into a tiny data set named (merged).
+4.1* Merges X values, subjects and Y values into a tiny data set named 'merged'.

 4.2* Saves this data set as file "merged_data.txt" using function write.table.